Mbed-TLS/mbedtls/docs/getting_started.md

 ### Deriving a new key from an existing key

-Mbed Crypto provides a key derivation API that lets you derive new keys from existing ones.
+Mbed TLS provides a key derivation API that lets you derive new keys from existing ones.
 The key derivation API has functions to take inputs, including other keys and data, and functions to generate outputs, such as new keys or other data.